wchesley/The-Notebook/School/Business-Law/BusinessLawNotes.md

 * Trial Court
     * Judges
     * Determines the rules of law for a case
+    * REnders decisions that deal directly with people in conflict
+    * primary duty to observe and apply constitutional limiatations and garuntees.
+    * uphold dignity of the courts and maintain respect for the law.
 * Appellate Court
     * Justices
     * Review case (as if they are grading papers from the judges)
     * apeals courts do not have jury, one or more Justice will decide the case.
 Some attornies will specialize in Appellate cases
     * decide an appeal and provide reasons for their decisions.
+    * immunity from legal actions against them based on their judicial acts

 ## Jurors
 * Fact-finding body